Aidan-Patterson/Vendor-scorecard/README.md

-# Vendor-Scorecard
+# Vendor-Scorecard Macros

-This repository contains an Excel workbook with VBA macros designed to automate vendor scorecard processing.
-The macros perform tasks such as filtering data, manipulating specific worksheets, and processing information based on user inputs.
-There are buttons on the Excel sheet to make using these macros easier for users.
+This repository contains an Excel workbook with VBA macros designed to automate various data-processing tasks such as filtering data, manipulating specific worksheets, and processing information based on user inputs.
+There are buttons and shapes on specific Excel sheets to make using these macros easier for users.

 ## Prerequisites